 Oak flooring and more specifically reclaimed oak flooring provide a timeless design to any space.
 Oak flooring has seemed to skip past any design fads and remain a classic look for decades now.
-Below we go over what reclaimed wood is and more specifically our own reclaimed oak flooring.
+Below we go over what reclaimed wood is and more specifically our own reclaimed flooring.

 Simply, reclaimed wood is timber that has been used for a different purpose and is now to have a second life.

 To our knowledge, the first widespread use of reclaimed oak was in Tudor times when it was illegal to use freshly sawn oak in the UK, as it was all allocated to shipbuilding.
 As the ships were decommissioned this oak was reclaimed and used in building work and other areas.
-In many 16th and 17th century buildings, this reclaimed oak can still be seen today.
+In many 16th and 17th century buildings, this antique oak can still be seen today.

 We believe that there are three main benefits to using reclaimed wood but that is not to say that there aren’t others.
 The first is that this wood has aged and oxidised, giving it a beauty and a character that is hard to surpass with fresh wood.

 Next, reclaimed wood has been cut many years ago from virgin timber that has not been farmed and has had time to grow, producing a much denser grain.
 Most of the movement that takes place within the structure and fibres has already happened.
 This makes the timber far less likely to bow or cup, shrink or expand once it has been fixed to your floor.